TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 34/Genesis 34.4.md

 ---

-And Shechem spake unto his father Hamor, saying, Get me this damsel to wife.
+Shechem spoke to his father, Hamor, saying, "Get me this young lady as a wife."